What is a Bunion?

 Occasionally complications or problems such as the following occur during or after surgery.
-With every surgery there are general risks.
-Some specific risks of this surgery are:

-Over or under correction of the deformity: This occurs infrequently due to technical issues of trying to balance the soft tissues on both sides of the joint.
+- Over or under correction of the deformity: This occurs infrequently due to technical issues of trying to balance the soft tissues on both sides of the joint.

 - Continued pain or stiffness: It is uncommon to have continued pain.
 Although it is common to have a little stiffness in the toe after surgery, it rarely causes a problem.

 - Infection: Risk is less than 1%.
 Antibiotics are given just before surgery to prevent infection.